Here is a dental first aid checklist that is helpful for parents to go over with their babysitter.

 St. Louis Pediatric Dentist

 There are various other dental injuries that can occur, and it is best to take the child to a St. Louis pediatric dentist immediately.
-The dentist will discuss all treatment options, and provide best possible care for the child’s injuries.
+The dentist will discuss all treatment options and provide the best possible care for the child’s injuries.

 Call us today to schedule your appointment at (314) 862-7844.
 We look forward to meeting you!